stevemclaugh/preservation-torrent/README.md

     📄 README.txt
 ```

-- **Material should not be bundled thematically.**

-    - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.

-    - Instead, assign datasets to bundles chronologically.

 - **The fewer individual files in a torrent bundle, the better.**

-    - If each torrent points to 1000 files, people's clients may crash.
+    - For the torrent release, each dataset should be distributed as one ZIP file and a (possibly optional) JSON metadata file.

     - Each torrent should be capped at 400–500 individual files.

-- *Include a checksum for each file in each torrent.*
+If a single torrent points to >1000 files, people's bittorrent clients may slow down or crash.

-- *Filenames need not be human-readable.*
+- **Datasets don't need to be bundled thematically.**

+    - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.

+    - Instead, assign datasets to bundles roughly chronologically.

+- **Metadata for items included in the torrent collection, including checksums, should be available for download from a central location.**

+- **It isn not necessary to include extensive human-readable metadata in each torrent.**

+    - Remember that filenames are visible to the public on torrent trackers and in the distributed hash table.
+Using UUIDs instead of human-readable filenames is a light form of obfuscation.

+    - The master metadata set will be a fairly small document, so it may pose less of a preservation risk.

-- *If a file needs to be removed/revised, just create a new torrent file and link to it.*
+- **If a file needs to be removed/revised in the future, just create a new torrent file and link to it.**

+    - The existing swarm will die out over time.

+    - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.

 ## Benefits of torrent-based preservation

-People don't have to mirror the full set; they can dl one or two torrents and still contribute
+- People don't have to mirror the full set; they can dl one or two torrents and still contribute

-Dozens of torrents instead of hundreds or thousands make the collection easy to grab and seed en masse.
+- Dozens of torrents instead of hundreds or thousands make the collection easy to grab and seed en masse.

-And easier to manage and seed for the institution.
+- And easier to manage and seed for the institution.

-A limited set of sequentially numbered volumes stirs up a desire for completeness in the collector mentality.
+- A limited set of sequentially numbered volumes stirs up a desire for completeness in the collector mentality.

-Centralized to keep people orchestrated; decentralized enough to afford future mirrors.
+- Centralized to keep people orchestrated; decentralized enough to afford future mirrors.